Fitness Model Ainsley Rodriguez Rocks Tiny Pink Bikini for New Core-Focused Workout Video

-Ainsley Rodriguez, a Latina fitness model with more than 1 million followers on Instagram, is back with a scorching hot workout video series for her fans.
+Ainsley Rodriguez, a Latina fitness model with more than 1 million followers on Instagram, is back with a scorching-hot workout video series for her fans.

 In the videos, the brunette powerhouse is showing off her chiseled six-pack in a skimpy pink bikini.
 In the caption, she explained that the workout she’s demonstrating targets the core and the trunk.
 The circuit includes resistance band twists, overhead resistance bends, trunk rotations, and alternating rows with trunk reaches.

-Ainsley also stipulated that the circuit should be done for three rounds.
+Ainsley also specified that the circuit should be done for three rounds.

 In the comments, fans seemed enthralled by the video.

-“Killer core workout,” one fan wrote before adding a flurry of fire emoji to their caption.
+“Killer core workout,” one fan wrote, adding a flurry of fire emoji to their caption.

 “My favorite lady and my favorite muscles to workout,” another added.